Benny Briolly: Threats made by Rodrigo Amorim

 On 20 May 2022, Briolly filled out a report with the crime board of the Delegation of Racial Crimes and Crimes of Intolerance (Decradi) for transphobia and racism against Rodrigo Amorim (PSC), who was then a state deputy in the Legislative Assembly of Rio de Janeiro (ALERJ).
 Three days before, Amorim had insulted Briolly in the assembly hall, referring to her as the "councilor man of", "boizebú" and a "freak of nature".
-In July 2022, the Public Ministry denounced Amorim for gendered political violence due to the case, and he became the defendant in a suit in August.
+In July 2022, the Public Prosecutor's Office denounced Amorim for gendered political violence due to the case, and he became the defendant in a suit in August.

 In June 2022, Briolly denounced Amorim for having received threats through his email.
 In an official note after the publication of the threats, the deputy referred to Briolly with the masculine name "Bênio" and denied the authorship of the messages.
 On the 28th, the police announced that they did not find proof that the threat came from Amorim's email.
 In June 2023, the investigation against Briolly, initiated by Amorim, for electoral impropriety due to a video published by Briolly attributing the threats in the email to him, was concluded to be unfounded.
 According to the investigation, though the email was not sent by Amorim, there was no disinformation, and that the authorship of the email still had not been determined.